avpalmeira/checkout-api/README.md

 ### Calculation

-Then I planned how to calculate the price for every product on the checkout list based on saved promotions.
-This is the logic that I came up with:
+This is the logic for how to calculate the price for every product on the checkout list based on saved promotions:

 ```
 > Based on the products’ SKUs as input and promotions saved on the database...